 The host’s face falls off, repeatedly.

-Latex-based industrial adhesives are the best solution, as they are flexible and cheap.
+Latex-based industrial adhesives are the best solution, as they are flexible and cost-effective.
 Apply liberally along all affected joins and allow to set.

 General Tips